 In 2016, Nicole McLaren started a book club.

-Like many people across Canada, Nicole had read the Truth & Reconciliation Committee’s final report and came away horrified at her discoveries.
-She turned to Indigenous literature to open the eyes of those around her.
+Like many people across Canada, Nicole had read the Truth & Reconciliation Committee’s final report and came away disheartened, yet motivated.
+Eager to shine a spotlight on her findings, she turned to Indigenous literature to open the eyes of those around her.

 “Raven Reads was born from a desire to educate others about the devastating impact residential schools had on Indigenous people in Canada,” she explained.

-“Reading a story helps to better understand historical context.
+“Reading stories helps us to better understand the historical context.
 It also broadens perspectives and raises awareness.”

-What started as a living room book club has slowly grown into Raven Reads, an Indigenous and female owned business that curates Indigenous books and crafts into a quarterly subscription box.
-The contents of the box can be tailored toward an adult or younger audience, and Nicole now delivers to hundreds of customers across North America each quarter.
+What started as a book club in a lunch room has slowly grown into Raven Reads, an Indigenous and female owned business that curates Indigenous books and crafts into a quarterly subscription box.
+The contents of the box can be tailored toward an adult or younger audience, and Nicole now delivers to thousands of customers across North America each quarter.
 She also recently started shipping to Europe.

 We caught up with Nicole to learn more about her unique business.